 Culture and Nightlife

-- Manchester boasts over 400 pubs, clubs and café bars in the city centre, and many bands have originated on the Manchester scene.
+- Manchester boasts over 400 pubs, clubs and café bars in the city centre, and a thriving eclectic music scene in diverse venues across the city.

 - With one of the UK's largest Chinatowns, Rusholme's curry mile and the city's gay village, Manchester celebrates its diversity with celebrations to be found throughout the year.

 - There are numerous cinemas throughout the city, as well as venues such as the Palace Theatre, Lowry Theatre, the Royal Exchange and the HOME arts complex – covering everything from the latest blockbuster to West End hits, fringe comedy and arthouse film.